stfc/PSyclone/doc/user_guide/psyir.rst

 methods.

 If an argument is inserted directly (via the children list) then it is assumed that this is not a named argument.
-If (the parent node of) an argument is modified then it is assumed that this argument is no longer a named argument.
+If the top node of an argument is replaced then it is assumed that this argument is no longer a named argument.
 If arguments are re-ordered then the names follow the re-ordering.

-The names of named arguments can be accessed via the `arg_names` property.
-This list has an entry for each argument and either containts a name or None (if this is not a named argument).
+The names of named arguments can be accessed via the `argument_names` property.
+This list has an entry for each argument and either contains a name or None (if this is not a named argument).

 The PSyIR does not constrain which arguments are specified as being named and what those names are.
 It is the developer's responsibility